MHBalsmeier/GAME_archived/README.md

 	./compile.sh

+Before being able to run the model, however, you need to create a grid file, a surface properties file and an initial state.
+The handbook gives further information on that.

 ## Fundamental literature

 * Staniforth, A. and Thuburn, J. (2012), Horizontal grids for global weather and climate prediction models: a review.
 Q.J.R.
 Meteorol.
 Soc., 138: 1-26. doi:10.1002/qj.958